 Type of workExamplesRegulatory basis

-Working at heightAbove 1.8 m without barriers, high-altitude work (from 5 m), roofs, masts, towersOrder No. 782n
+Working at heightAbove 1.8 m without barriers, high-altitude work (from 5 m), roofs, mastsOrder No. 782n

 Hot workWelding, cutting, brazing, heating.
 Temporary hot work in explosion-hazardous zonesFire Safety Rules (Gov. Decree 1479)